Montrose suburb profile

 Montrose property market performance

-Montrose’s property market has shown modest growth over the past 12 months, with house values increasing by 1.2%.
-The current median house price stands at $1.02 million.
-There has been no activity in the unit market, with no units sold or changes in unit values.
+Montrose’s property market has shown positive growth in the house sector over the past 12 months, with house values increasing by 6.0%.
+The current median house price stands at $1,012,500.
+However, the unit market remains stagnant, with no change in median value and limited sales activity, as only 2 units were sold in the past year.

 | Houses | Units | |